Lockcd11/nWoD-Homestuck-Conversion/NewMechanics/TheMediumAndDreams.md

 Each moon contains portals to the outer ring, and to the battlefield.
 Searching for a portal is a wits + investigation/survival check.

-Finding a portal to the battlefield is difficulty 2, to the furthest ring is difficulty 3, to your own moon is difficulty 1, and to the opposing moon is difficulty 4.
+Finding a portal to the battlefield is difficulty 2, to the veil is difficulty 3, to your own moon is difficulty 1, and to the opposing moon is difficulty 4.
 The storyteller may also place portals in locations at will.
 If it bothers you enough, add portal finding to your kiddy camper handy sash.

 ### Prospit
 Prospit is a bright, friendly place and contains the white carapacians.
 It's within spitting distance of skaia, which gives prospit dreamers occasional cryptic glimpses into the future.